nimble-technology/nimble-miner-public/README.md

 Miners execute AI operations and provide computation power to the Network.
 Click on the following link for more information about Nimble and its technology > [https://www.nimble.technology/](https://www.nimble.technology/)

-## Installation
-This guide will helps you to install the Nimble Miner.

-### System Specs Requirements
+## System Specs Requirements
+These are the system specs requirements to run the Nimble Miner
 Recommended:
 ```
 RTX 3080+ GPU